How to Start a New Career from the Safety of Your Home

 3. How Do You Enroll in an Online Nursing Program?

 Enrollment requirements will vary between programs at different nursing schools.
-Generally speaking, many schools will require you to do the following:
+Generally speaking, many online schools will require you to complete the following admissions requirements in a virtual environment:

 - Career planning session and admissions interview